Uncertainty quantification in fine-tuned LLMs using LoRA ensembles: Numerical Results

 \subsection{Performance metrics}

-In Fig. \ref{icml-metrics}, we illustrate the performance metrics for LoRA ensembles with both $M=1$ and $M=5$ members.
-The ensembles are trained on multiple-choice QAs from CQA (first column), MMLU STEM (second column), and MMLU Social Studies datasets (third column).
+In Fig.~\ref{icml-metrics}, we present the performance metrics for LoRA ensembles with ensemble sizes \(M = 1\), \(5\), \(10\), and \(20\).
+The ensembles are trained on multiple-choice questions from the CQA training dataset and evaluated on three validation datasets: CQA (first column), MMLU STEM (second column), and MMLU Social Studies (third column).

+As shown in Fig.~\ref{icml-metrics}, the loss curves for ensemble sizes \(M = 5\), \(10\), and \(20\) converge closely, indicating that small ensembles (\(M = 5\)) provide posterior approximations comparable to those of larger ensembles (\(M = 20\)).
+This convergence is particularly interesting and practically relevant, as it suggests that LoRA ensembles can achieve accurate uncertainty estimates without significantly increasing inference costs.
+Based on this observation, we use \(M = 5\) ensembles for uncertainty quantification in the following section.

-The ensemble members start over-fitting after a couple of epochs as can be seen by the validation losses in the second row of panels, but interestingly without considerable drop in accuracy in the first row of panels.
+The ensemble members start over-fitting after a couple of epochs as can be seen by the validation loss in the second row of panels, but interestingly without considerable drop in accuracy in the first row of panels.
 As will be seen in more detail in Section \ref{histogram_section}, this signals that the ensemble members become more overconfident on predictions that are wrong, corroborated by the increasing expected calibration error with epoch seen in the bottom row of Fig.~\ref{icml-metrics}.
 This is consistent with the recent reports that fine-tuned LLMs often exhibit overconfidence \cite{jiang-etal-2021-know, 2022arXiv220514334L, xiao2022uncertainty, he2023preserving, tian2023just, openai2023gpt4}.

-For fine-tuning on CQA seen in the first column, the overfitting is significantly reduced for ensembles compared to individual members, as can be seen by the gap between the loss curves for $M=1$ and $M=5$ for later epochs.
+For fine-tuning on CQA, shown in the first column, overfitting is significantly reduced for ensembles compared to individual models, as evidenced by the gap between the loss curves for \(M = 1\) and those for \(M = 5, 10, 20\) at later epochs.
+This suggests that ensemble members produce more confident yet diverse predictions.
 This means that ensemble members output more confident, but different predictions.
 This is a common feature of Bayesian posteriors \cite{Blundell2015, zhang2020cyclical, kristiadi2020bayesian, pmlr-v139-ober21a, fortuin2022bayesian, pmlr-v139-aitchison21a, yang2024bayesian}.
-This signals high epistemic uncertainty in this regime, indicating that the validation set is perceived as out-of-domain.
-There is no significant difference between single member and ensemble metrics for models trained on the MMLU datasets.
-We attribute this to the fact that the MMLU training datasets are small, see Appendix~\ref{ap_datasets}, facilitating fast overfitting before any significant generalization is attained.
+This signals high epistemic uncertainty in this regime, indicating that the validation set is perceived as ``unknown" to the model.